 There are so many things we could share!
 We experienced the camaraderie of Young Living, the beauty of the Big Island, and the intimate bonding time that is so crucial in a good marriage.
 But most of all, we rediscovered the reality of God’s providence.
 We had long conversations where we marveled over all that God has done in both of our lives – all that He has brought us through.
 And we celebrated as we realized that so many of our dreams for the future are becoming a reality.

 Not only is God using Young Living to bless our family with health, He is opening up a new door for us financially.
-We love the way it is quickly becoming a “generational business” for each of our adult children.
-Not only do we all have our own individual businesses, they are intricately tied together in a unified organization through the business model of relationship marketing.
+We love the way it is quickly becoming a business for many of our adult children too!
+Not only do we all have our own individual businesses, but they are intricately tied together in a unified organization through the business model of relationship marketing.

 God has blown us away with the growth of The Common Scents Mom.
 Every month, we are more and more amazed by how much larger and faster our Common Scents team is expanding!
 Every.
 Single.
 Month.

 I guess it’s the law of multiplication, but it just keeps getting better.
 And what that means for our team is that our Common Scents families, many of them one-income, Christian homeschooling families, are experiencing a financial freedom they never thought they would have!
 I love that!
-As I shared HERE, this is the most homeschool-friendly business we could have ever imagined!
+And this is the most homeschool-friendly business we could have ever imagined!